Wellness visits: Regular checkups for everyone

 What should you bring to a wellness visit?

-It’s important to bring an understanding of your family history because that can impact the recommendations that we end up making for screening for some conditions.
+It’s important to bring an understanding of your family history because that can affect the recommendations your provider makes for screening for some conditions.
 If you have concerns that have come up since your last visit, it could be helpful to write them down and bring them with you.
-Sometimes it’s helpful to bring a family member, too, to help listen to recommendations and be there when we’re discussing a care plan.
+Sometimes it’s helpful to bring a family member, too, to help listen to recommendations and be there when you’re discussing a care plan.

 What is the cost of a wellness visit?
 Is it covered by insurance?

-Generally speaking, the preventive elements – the cancer screenings, the vaccinations and screening labs – will often be included in the cost of a wellness visit.
-But when questions about a new health concern or management of chronic conditions comes up, then that may incur an additional charge within that visit.
+Generally, the preventive elements – the cancer screenings, the vaccinations and screening labs – will often be included in the cost of a wellness visit.
+But when questions about a new health concern or management of chronic conditions come up, then that may incur an additional charge within that visit or require a separate appointment.

 Check with your insurance to find out what is covered.
 Occasionally people are surprised and frustrated by surcharges that can come out of a wellness visit so it’s best to know what your insurance plan covers.